 😎 Pro Tips!

 For the best results, use the Webex Events Production Studio with the latest version of Google Chrome.
-If a speaker is using an iOS device, the latest version of Safari works best with the Studio.
+If a speaker is using an iOS device, they should use the latest version of Safari.

 If your speakers are sharing pre-recorded video as part of their presentations, ask them to send it to you ahead of time so you can upload them to the Studio’s Media tab before you go live!